5 Key eCommerce Trends for 2022 Predicted by Experts

 In my opinion, one of the most important trends in e-commerce will be openness, flexibility, and modularity in one approach.
 Composable commerce is becoming increasingly important because it allows companies to combine and customize various best-of-breed components into a single solution tailored to their specific business needs.

-When developing their tech stack, many enterprises and software houses are turning to architectures based on the principles of MACH (stands for Microservices, API-first, Cloud-native, and Headless) to become more agile and future-proof.
+When developing their tech stack, many enterprises and software houses are turning to the MACH architecture (stands for Microservices, API-first, Cloud-native, and Headless) to become more agile and future-proof.
 According to a DJS Research survey commissioned by MACH Alliance, 81% of technical decision-makers surveyed expressed a strong intention to increase MACH elements in their front-office architecture over the next 1-2 years.

 Moving away from monolithic structures to MACH opens up endless possibilities and opportunities to keep up with rapidly changing technologies and markets, and this is crucial for e-commerce companies to stay competitive.